daljitdokal/kakfa101/README.md

 # Kafka 101

 --------------------------------------------------------------
-## NOTE: Begin by setting up Confluent Cloud.
+## NOTE: Begin by setting up an account with Confluent Cloud.

 ### Signup